Colin Dunne

-Colin Dunne (born 1968) is an English-Irish dancer and choreographer, best known for being a principal lead dancer in Riverdance in the 1990s.
+Colin Dunne (born 1968) is an English and Irish dancer and choreographer, best known for being a principal lead dancer in Riverdance in the 1990s.
 A leading figure in the world of traditional Irish dance, Dunne performed with Riverdance between 1995 and 1998 before starting his own production, Dancing on Dangerous Ground.
 He transitioned to contemporary dance in the 2000s, with his first solo show, Out of Time, premiering in 2008.

 Early life

 Dunne was born in Birmingham, England, to Irish parents from Monaghan and Wexford.
 He followed his two older sisters to Irish dance class at the local school when he was just three years old.
 At the age of nine, he won his first World Championship title and was the first dancer to win the World, All England and All Ireland titles in the same year.
 At the age of 19, he was the youngest person ever to receive an Irish Post Award in recognition of his achievements in Irish dance.
 When he retired from competition at the age of 22, he had won a total of nine World, eleven Great Britain, nine All Ireland and eight All England titles.

 Dunne graduated from Warwick University in 1989 with a Bachelor of Science degree in Economics before going on to work as a trainee accountant at the Birmingham offices of Arthur Andersen.
 At the same time, he had gained his dance teachers exam (T.C.RG) and was teaching in England, the United States, Australia, and New Zealand.
 He resigned from Arthur Andersen on the day he became a qualified chartered accountant to go on a month long tour of Canada with The Chieftains.